 Alter Your Animal’s Diet

 The first thing a vet will recommend is changing the brand of food they eat.
 This may include switching from solid food to wet, or vice versa.
 Changing an animal’s diet can result in a change in the smell of their breath.

 Fight pet halitosis by regularly cleaning their teeth.
 Just like human teeth, your animal’s teeth need daily attention.
 The food they eat stays on their teeth and needs removal, or the buildup may lead to tartar and eventually plaque.

 Our animal clinic carries toothbrushes and toothpaste for your pet, with a variety of options available for keeping your dog or cat’s teeth clean and healthy.
 It is important to use toothpaste designed for animals.

 If brushing your animal’s teeth is a new experience, take it slow.
 Familiarize your pet with the process and use a cleaning tool they will feel comfortable with.
 You may want to begin cleaning their teeth by simply using your finger.

 You can also keep teeth tartar free by providing various snacks and objects for your pet to chew on.
 Tartar control treats are a chewable snack that clean teeth while they eat.

 Animal bones and rawhide strips also can clean your pet’s teeth.
 Finally, make sure to schedule a yearly teeth cleaning with your veterinarian.

 Foul breath has many causes.
-If you have concerns about your dog or cat’s breath, schedule an appointment with your trusted Brimley-Lawrence Animal Clinic veterinarian.
+If you have concerns about your dog or cat’s breath, schedule an appointment with your trusted veterinarians at Bellamy-Lawrence Animal Hospital.
 Establishing a relationship with a trusted animal doctor can help you help your dog or cat live a long, healthy life.